hpc-maths/2025-hands-on-samurai/practical_session/04-euler-2.md

 In this example, the mesh adaptation is driven by `other_field`, but the conservative variables are also updated accordingly during the adaptation process.
 You can add as many fields as you want to the adaptation step.
 Be sure to put `mra_config` as the first argument of the adaptation function.

 :::{exercise}
+- Copy the `main_1d.cpp` file from the solution directory to your working directory.
 - Create a new field to store the pressure values computed from the conservative variables.
 - Use this pressure field to drive the mesh adaptation instead of the conservative variables.
 - Add the conservative variables in the adaptation step to ensure they are updated accordingly.